Aspen Lumberyard Affordable Housing

-Cushing Terrell has followed an equally rigorous process in assisting Aspen in determining a pathway forward related to sustainability.
+Cushing Terrell has followed an equally rigorous process in assisting Aspen determine a path forward related to sustainability.
 Workshops were held with Aspen city staff and other local environmental stakeholders and through a consensus process arrived at a list of “must haves” in terms of environmental stewardship and resiliency.
-Cushing Terrell’s internal sustainability team prepared a detailed evaluation that looked at seven different sustainably strategies/certification approaches and determined that Enterprise Green Communities Plus (EGC+) most closely aligned with Aspen’s vision, commitments, and aspirations to be a leader in terms of creating highly sustainable affordable housing.
-In addition to EGC+, the City Council also approved Cushing Terrell’s recommendation to target a net zero baseline of 75% on-site offset with the ability to go higher based on future development explorations.
+Cushing Terrell’s internal sustainability team prepared a detailed evaluation that looked at seven different sustainably strategies/certification approaches and determined that Enterprise Green Communities Plus (EGC+) most closely aligned with Aspen’s vision, commitments, and aspirations to be a leader in creating highly sustainable affordable housing.
+In addition to EGC+, the City Council also approved Cushing Terrell’s recommendation to target a net-zero baseline of 75% on-site offset with the ability to go higher based on future development explorations.

 At the center of this holistic design process is a robust community engagement effort, including in-person open house workshops, online surveys, and the Lumberyard project website that generated meaningful feedback.
 This array of strategies helped clearly articulate the public’s wants, needs, and desired priorities for the neighborhood.
 Cushing Terrell evaluated the results of all the feedback and presented it to the City Council who then utilized this information as part of their decision-making process for the project’s next steps.